 The solution: Schools need to adopt an anti-bullying culture.The implementation of a mandatory weekly course study into the public school system (elementary, middle & high school) that focuses on "anti-social behavior" and teaches anti-bullying ethics, morals and values is very much necessary especially since bullying is a matter of public health and safety.The overall outcome will bring about a much better school that is focused on the safety and well-being of students just as much as the education of students.

 2.)
 Legal - When a child takes their own life as a result of bullying, who's accountable?
 Certainly one would agree that someone needs to bare some level of responsibility.

-The solution: In the result that a child takes his/her own life and it can be proven beyond a reasonable doubt in a court of law that a bully played a contributing factor, the implementation of a suitable penalty as determined under the Ontario justice system.
+In the result that a child takes his/her own life and it can be proven beyond a reasonable doubt in a court of law that a bully played a contributing factor, the implementation of a suitable penalty as determined under the Ontario justice system.
 Individuals under 18 years of age, the parents will face the penalty while individuals over the age of 17 will be held accountable for their own actions in a court of law.